SotaYoshida/NuclearToolkit.jl/README.md

 This sample script do
  - generate NN potential with hw=20, emax=4
  - HFMBPT(3) and IMSRG/VS-IMSRG calculation using the NN potential
- - shell-model calculation using the effective interaction derived by V-SIMSRG
+ - shell-model calculation using the effective interaction derived by VS-IMSRG